ff6347/gestalten-in-code/projects/lyonel_feininger/index.md

 ### Law of Space through overlapping lines

-The painting seems to be deep because of the cross in the middle of the picture in combination with vertical lines.
+The painting creates the impression of depth because of the cross in the middle of the picture in combination with vertical lines.

 ![lines](./assets/images/013_lines.png)

-### Raum
+### Law of space
 Warm colours seem to be close, cold colours seem to be far.
 The beach appears closer than the sky.

 ![law-of-space](assets/images/016_law_of_space_through_colour.png)